Derzz/legendary-pringles/README.md

 ## Dependencies
 Python 3

+## How to Run
+Download all files and extract.
+Open "The Quest to Find The Legendary Pringles.py" in IDLE and run the file.

 ## Walkthrough
 Please look in walkthrough.md to find how to get all the secrets and specified endings.